yogeshbhutkar/gutenberg/packages/e2e-test-utils/README.md

 _Returns_

--   `Promise`: all the blocks anchor nodes matching the lable in the ListView.
+-   `Promise`: all the blocks anchor nodes matching the label in the ListView.

 ### getOption